JihongZ/StanDCM/README.md

 ## Usage

-You can ran a LCDM model:
+You can fit a LCDM model:

 ``` r
 mod.LCDM <- StanLCDM.run(Qmatrix = Qmatrix,